History of Illinois in Timeline

 In 2015, the Chicago Blackhawks won their sixth Stanley Cup.

-In 2016, Donald Trump won the presidency without carrying Illinois.
+In 2016, Donald Trump became president without carrying either Illinois.

-In 2016, Illinois-based companies received approximately $1.1 billion of the total $62 billion in venture capital funding in the U.S. Also, Illinois-based companies received approximately $8.7 billion in federal government contracts.
+In 2016, Illinois-based companies received approximately $1.1 billion in venture capital funding.
+In FY 2016, Illinois-based companies received approximately $8.7 billion in federal government contracts.

 2016: Chicago Bandits Win League Title

-In 2016, the Chicago Bandits of the NPF won their most recent league title.
+In 2016, The Chicago Bandits of the NPF won four league titles, most recently in 2016.

 2016: Chicago Cubs Win World Series